Kuldeepsharma00/docs.py/README.md

 # docs.py
-this is for having code for fetching all the document
+this is for having code for fetching all the document.

+Medical documents